Why Your Kitten Is Farting: Common Causes and Fixes

 Kitten farts

 If you’re a new kitten owner, you may have noticed that your furry friend produces a lot of gas.
 While flatulence is a natural bodily function in cats and kittens, excessive or foul-smelling gas can be a sign of an underlying health issue or dietary problem.
-The following are some possible causes, the symptoms to look out for, and ways to prevent or treat excessive gas in your furry friend.
-Let’s explore the possible reasons why your kitten may fart a lot.
+Let’s explore the possible reasons why your kitten may fart a lot, the symptoms to look out for, and ways to prevent or treat excessive gas in your furry friend.

 Causes of Kitten Flatulence